geudde/attic-chest/pages/03.season-2/04.meeting-16/05.answer-1/docs.md

 <div class="author">Miss Flaxman</div>

-#### Answer to the Query: In what Country are occasionally found Cherry-coloured Cats with Rose-coloured feet?
+<span class="title">Answer to the Query: In what Country are occasionally found Cherry-coloured Cats with Rose-coloured feet?</span>

 In England’s happy land we sometimes find,
 That curious species of the feline kind;